 1 .
 Flexibility of Learning and Flexible Seating

-Another great way tablets are flexible is that students can be issued to take home, and learning can occur anywhere.
+Students can take the tablets home, and learning can occur anywhere.
 Students and teachers can learn via Zoom, send an email, complete homework, and even read books online from wherever they are learning or teaching.

 2 .
 Go Paperless in Your Classroom